Dave-Choi/html5-outliner/README.md

 The goal of the algorithm then would simply be to establish a **section** representing the root node, with the appropriate set of subsections.
 The outline could then be the output of a **section** method, which would only have to do a simple tree traversal.

-Furthermore, the implicitly defined sections could be made specific by wrapping the nodes in the section in a sectioning element (e.g. `<section>`).
+Furthermore, the implicitly defined sections could be made explicit by wrapping the nodes in the section in a sectioning element (e.g. `<section>`).